John Chrysostom

 "The bee is more honored than other animals, not because she labors, but because she labors for others."

-John Chrysostom — whose name means "golden-mouthed" in Greek — was the greatest preacher of the early Church and Archbishop of Constantinople, whose sermons drew thousands and whose unsparing attacks on the empress Eudoxia and corrupt clergy twice sent him into exile.
+John Chrysostom — whose name means 'golden-mouthed' in Greek — was the Archbishop of Constantinople and the most celebrated preacher of the early Eastern Church, whose sermons drew ordinary citizens and whose unsparing criticism of Empress Eudoxia and corrupt clergy sent him into exile twice.
 He died on a forced march in 407, but his words outlasted every emperor who persecuted him.

 Early Life